InsightSoftwareConsortium/ITKApps/Auxiliary/README.txt

   This directory contains classed intended to be built in a library.
-The library is used by several demo applications in InsightApplications.
+The library is used by several demo applications in ITKApps.
 The main interest of this library to provide viewers for displaying ITK images inside FLTK GUI's.